-A key valve is a valve that can isolate a section of the system or shut down service to the entire system in an emergency situation.
-The operator must determine the key valve(s) and identify it/them on the system map.
-Key valve(s) must be checked and maintained to keep it/them operable at least once each calendar year, but at intervals not exceeding 15 months.
-Key valve maintenance records must be maintained [49 Title 49, CFR §192.747].
+A key valve is a valve that can isolate a section of the system or shut down service to the entire system in an emergency situation and is necessary for the safe operation of the distribution system.
+The operator must determine the key valves and identify it/them on the system map.
+Key valves must be inspected, serviced, lubricated (where required), and partially operated at intervals not exceeding 15 months, but at least once each calendar year [CPUC GO 112-F §143.3].
+Key valve maintenance records must be maintained [Title 49, CFR §192.603(b)].